 Faculty & Instructors

-Professor, Chair
+Associate Professor, Chair

-PAHB 344 // 410-455-2951
+PAHB 344 // 410-455-

 elizabj2@umbc.edu

-Carol was born in New York City where she trained as a dancer and received her BA from Barnard College.
-She has performed with Hannah Kahn and Dancers, The Rondo Dance Theater, DANCES/Janet Soares, and as a tap soloist she appeared on television and in concerts in the United States and York, she received a MA from Columbia University, where she studied dance composition from Robert Ellis Dunn.
+Carol was born in New York City, where she trained as a dancer and received her BA from Barnard College.
+She has performed with Hannah Kahn and Dancers, The Rondo Dance Theater, DANCES/Janet Soares, and as a tap soloist, she appeared on television and in concerts in the United States and in York.
+She received an MA from Columbia University, where she studied dance composition from Robert Ellis Dunn.
 Dunn’s approach to developing and manipulating movement has had a profound effect on her work as a choreographer.
 Her choreography has been presented in New York at the Cubiculo, Dance Theater Workshop, the Grand Finale, and Dance Workshop in Bonn, and the Flora Theater in Amsterdam.
 She has been Artistic Director of Oregon Dance Theater and Phoenix Repertory Dance Company.
 Changing Room, a work for video created in collaboration with video artist Vin Grabill and composer Neal Woodson, has been featured on the Innovators Series, Artscape 1995, and on Maryland Public Television’s Independent Eye, an associate professor of dance, and chair of the dance department, she has taught at UMBC since 1982.
 Prof. Hess teaches Intermediate Contemporary (Modern) Technique, Dance and Technology, Dance Composition and Teaching Methods for Dance.

 Ann Sofie Clemmensen